romanofoti/ds_blog/_posts/2017-5-18-style_transfer.md

 #end
 ```

-In addition to image processing, one has to make sure that style and content image have the same resolution when they are loaded and converted to numpy arrays.
+In addition to image processing, one has to make sure that style and content images have the same resolution when they are loaded and converted to numpy arrays.

 ```python
 path = './'